m-ou-se/spez/README.md

 ## What it can and cannot do

 The auto(de)ref technique—and therefore this macro—is useless in generic
-functions, as rust resolves the specialization based on the bounds defined on the generic context, not based on the actual type.
+functions, as Rust resolves the specialization based on the bounds defined on the generic context, not based on the actual type when instantiated.
+(See the last example for a demonstration of this.)

 In non-generic contexts, it's also mostly useless, as you probably already know the exact type of all variables.